Mongol invasion of Java: Battle of Daha

+Wijaya's ambushes against Yuan

 Once Jayakatwang had been captured by Yuan forces, Raden Wijaya returned to Majapahit, ostensibly to prepare his tribute settlement, and leaving his allies to celebrate their victory.
-Shi-bi and Ike-mese allowed Raden Wijaya to go back to his country to prepare his tribute and a new letter of submission, but Gao Xing disliked the idea and he warned the other two.
+Shi Bi and Yighmish allowed Raden Wijaya to go back to his country to prepare his tribute and a new letter of submission, but Gao Xing disliked the idea and he warned the other two.
 Wijaya asked the Yuan forces to come to his country unarmed, as the princesses could not stand the sight of weapons.

-Two hundred unarmed Yuan soldiers led by two officers were sent to Raden Wijaya's country, but on 26 May Raden Wijaya quickly mobilized his forces again and ambushed the Yuan convoy.
+Two hundred unarmed Yuan soldiers led by two officers were sent to Raden Wijaya's country, but on the 26th May Raden Wijaya quickly mobilized his forces again and ambushed the Yuan convoy.
 After that Raden Wijaya marched his forces to the main Yuan camp and launched a surprise attack, killing many and sending the rest running back to their ships.
-Shi-bi was left behind and cut off from the rest of his army, and was obliged to fight his way eastward through 123 km of hostile territory.
-Raden Wijaya did not engage the Mongols head on; instead, he used all possible tactics to harass and reduce the enemy army bit by bit.
-During the rout, the Yuan army lost all of the spoils that had been captured beforehand.
+Shi Bi was left behind and cut off from the rest of his army, and was obliged to fight his way eastward through 123 km of hostile territory.
+Raden Wijaya did not engage the Mongols head-on; instead, he used all possible tactics to harass and reduce the enemy army bit by bit.
+During the rout, the Yuan army lost a part of the spoils that had been captured beforehand.

-A number of Yuan ships were attacked and destroyed by the Javanese fleet commanded by rakryan mantri Arya Adikara.
-The Yuan forces had to withdraw in confusion, as the monsoon winds to carry them home would soon end, leaving them to wait in a hostile island for six months.
-After all of the troops had boarded the ships on the coast, they battled the Javanese fleet.
-After repelling it, they sailed back on 31 May to Quanzhou in 68 days.
-Shi Bi's Northern Han army lost more than 3,000 soldiers, while the newly formed troops lost more.
-Modern research by Nugroho estimated 60% of the Yuan army was killed (with total losses of 12,000–18,000 soldiers), with an unknown number of soldiers taken prisoner and unknown number of ships destroyed.
-In the early August 1293, the army arrived in China.
+The Yuan forces had to withdraw in confusion, as the monsoon winds to carry them home would soon end, leaving them to wait on a hostile island for six months.
+Jayakatwang composed Kidung Wukir Polaman during captivity in Jung Galuh, but the Mongols killed him and his son before they departed.
+They sailed back on the 31st May to Quanzhou in 68 days.
+The Kudadu inscription hints at a battle between the Javanese fleet commanded by rakryan mantri Arya Adikara and the Mongol-Chinese fleet.
+Kidung Panji Wijayakrama indicated that Mongol ships were either destroyed or captured.
+Shi Bi's troops lost more than 3,000 soldiers.
+Modern research by Nugroho estimated 60% of the Yuan army was killed (with total losses of 12,000–18,000 soldiers), with an unknown number of soldiers taken prisoner and an unknown number of ships destroyed or captured.
+In early August 1293, the army arrived in China.
 They brought Jayakatwang's children and some of his officers, numbering more than 100.
-They also acquired the nation's map, population registration and a letter with golden writings from the king of Muli/Buli (probably Bali).
+They also acquired the nation's map, population registration, and a letter with golden writings from the king of Muli/Buli (probably Bali).
+They captured loot in form of valuables, incenses, perfumes, and textiles; all are counted to be worth more than 500,000 taels of silver.